isomerpages/moe-poiching/_cca/Clubs & Societies/Outdoor Activities Club.md

 ODAC (OutDoor Activities Club) was set up to promote awareness and appreciation of the outdoors.
 Our focus is in 3 main areas: outdoor education, sports climbing and the spirit of adventure.

-ODAC has organized overnight camps in school as well as public parks in our outdoor programmes.
-Nature walks and treasure hunts in Tampines Eco Green, Pasir Ris Park and Bukit Timah Nature Reserve have been conducted as part of values-in-action education and development of a sense of belonging to our environment .
+ODAC has organized overnight camps in school as well as public parks in our outdoor programmes.&nbsp; Nature walks and treasure hunts in Tampines Eco Green, Pasir Ris Park and Bukit Timah Nature Reserve have been conducted as part of values-in-action education and development of a sense of belonging to our environment .

 These outdoor activities aim to increase the pupils’ knowledge and awareness about the outdoor world and develop their skills to address challenges in a changing environment.
 We encourage pupils to develop attitudes to make informed decisions and take responsible action in the face of these challenges.